-From furniture to laptops, from tableware to streetlights, and from penholders to television sets: the throughput of innovation is nowhere as present and visible as in the products that we use on a daily basis.
-Products that are replaced at an increasing speed create a surplus of waste on the other side.
-This means a new look on the design process, the material application and the use of new raw materials and processes is necessary.
+From alarm clock to electric kettle, from iPad to bicycle and from car to television: there is no sector in which the progress of innovation is so massive and so visible as in the products we use every day.
+Products are replaced by newer versions with tremendous speed, which creates a surplus of waste.
+This means we need to reconsider the design process, material application and the use of new raw materials and processes.

 RETROSPECT MATERIAL XPERIENCE 2018